 Again, the tractors are a big draw as exhibitors take people back in time to a more steady pace of life.
 There will be the chance to browse around plenty of old models and see some in action.
 See www.startinghandleclub.co.uk

 Animals can really make an event magic and we will be giving visitors the chance to get up close to a few species.
 Snakes, goats, ducks, Llamas and loads more! - The Bird and Seal Rescue Trust will be here with their ever popular display.

 Fun Dog Show

 We will be holding a Fun Dog Show for all of you canine lovers, so bring your pet dog along and enter them into the show.
-The Dog Show will be at 2.30pm on both the Saturday and Sunday and is open to everyone. - Run by Westover Vets - More details here
+The Dog Show is on both the Saturday and Sunday and open to everyone. - Run by Westover Vets.

 Worstead’s a weaving village so any celebration of rural life wouldn’t be complete without the Worstead Guild of Weavers, Spinners & Dyers.
 The group is proud of its heritage and will be demonstrating the art of weaving as well as displaying what the traditional looms can produce.